BradKentAllen/voyager2/v2_DOCS/Life Tester A Manual.md

 flashing green:  normal operation

-flashing red:  fault, all gpio should be stopped

 two blue:  keyboard interrupt has stopped function

+steady red:  main fault, all gpio should be stopped and script should have faulted out

+flashing red:  thread fault, all gpio should be stopped but main script is still functioning